 Fourteen historic properties in North Tottenham have been restored in the first phase of Haringey Council’s £2.3m project, which is generously supported by Heritage Lottery Fund (external link).

-Jan Kattein Architects (external link) has been appointed for Phase 2 of the project, with works due to start in Summer 2019.
+Jan Kattein Architects (external link) has been appointed for Phase 2 of the project, with works due to start in Autumn 2019.
 The Tottenham CAAC (external link) are closely involved with volunteer representatives on the design team and Partnership Board.

 The Georgian and Victorian buildings along the High Road were chosen for grants based on their contribution to the Conservation Area at the junction of Northumberland Park Road and White Hart Lane.
 This is on Historic England’s ‘At Risk’ register due to economic deprivation, neglect and development pressure locally.